Widows working together for a better life

 ICSEE is grateful for the Global Fund for Widows collaboration.
 It is remarkable when the goals, expertise, community relations, and resources come together so constructively.

-When a mill is located right at a market, as these are, customers can buy corn, join the queue, and have their corn ground into flour while they wait.
+When a mill is located right at a market, as these were, customers can buy corn, join the queue, and have their corn ground into flour while they wait.
 And if the women have the time, the mill queue becomes a warm and friendly social setting, as well.

 The first Maasai Stoves & Solar mill was located at the big market outside Mto wa Mbu in the Rift Valley.
-The women of the Monduli Pastoralists Women’s Organization (MPWO) recently moved the mill to the center of Selela village.
-They believe it will become more profitable there.
+The women of the Monduli Pastoralists Women’s Organization (MPWO) moved the mill to the center of Selela village.
+The second mill was located at the market in Monduli Juu.
+Cost and salaries were met each week, and a good profit was fed back into the betterment of the lives of Maasai women.